coiled/h2o-benchmarks/README.md

 - This script does not include NA, and the data is NOT sorted.
 - This script generates multiple files in parallel using dask, you will need to modify the number of files according to your RAM availability.
-- If you desired one single file you can join the `nfiles` generated using bash.
+- If you desired one single file you can join the `nfiles` generated using scripts/create_single.csv`.

 Use the following example to check everything has been set up correctly, before you attempt the bigger files.